 You can wear them during warmups.
 During actual playing time, there is a very good reason that goggles are banned from the game except in very special circumstances.
 There have been times in the past when goggles have been allowed and the combination of being hit in the face and the suction from the goggles caused eyes to pop out.
 It would be much better if you didn't wear the goggles.
 Try to get a pair of soft contacts to wear instead.

 When we say that no experience is necessary to come play with us, we mean it.
-We will teach you anything you need to know (not including how to swim).
+We will teach you anything you need to know, including how to swim (but we would prefer if you could float or something).
 However, we can't help you if you naturally have a fear of the water and can only help you if you want to learn.
-Basic skills we'll help you with include swimming, treading water, throwing and catching a ball with one hand, and some sort of spatial awareness.
+Basic skills include swimming, treading water, throwing and catching a ball with one hand, and some sort of spatial awareness.

 We do not collect dues for your first year on the team!
 Any dues we ask for afterwards depend on the amount of funding we get from the University - hopefully, we never have to!